 1. Understand what are the biggest issues in your marriage

+Understand what causes divorce in a marriage.
 Name that specific problem(s) that is causing your marriage to crumble down.
 What is it about your spouse that is driving you nuts?
 Is it a specific habit in them or are there issues that you acknowledge you need to work on?
 Whatever it is, be specific in stating the marital problem before you can find a solution to it.
+You would be amazed how solution for divorce outweighs the reasons to get divorced.

-Read More: 10 Most Common Reasons for Divorce
+Read More on causes of divorce: 10 Most Common Reasons for Divorce

-Like for example, if financial issues are straining your marriage, then take a step back and dwell on what you must do.
+Like for example, if financial issues that are straining your marriage might be acting as the reasons to get a divorce, then take a step back and dwell on what you must do.
 Come up with a team approach to sort out your financial concerns.
-All couples must develop a gameplan together on three primary things:
+All couples must develop a game plan together on three primary things:

 - Creating a monthly budget and sticking to it